tomcritchlow/tomcritchlow.github.io/_posts/2020-09-22-coordinating-indies.md

 </blockquote>
 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 This idea is provocative and potentially very early as a trend but not necessarily *true* per se.
-The post asks the question - is forth wave consulting the next wave?
+The post asks the question - is fourth wave consulting the next wave?

 Certainly the Yak Collective is interesting - and I've seen a lot of benefit from my own discord group.
 It expands the surface area of indie consultants to open up to each other, show work and broker collaborations (client work or otherwise).

-A more mature example of this - I'm very impressed by the output from the [ReasearchOps group](https://researchops.community/): [Research Skills Framework](https://www.researchskills.net/).
+A more mature example of this - I'm very impressed by the output from the [ResearchOps group](https://researchops.community/): [Research Skills Framework](https://www.researchskills.net/).

 Are these groups actually values based as Venkat describes?
 Or are loose affiliations and collectives more valuable simply by virtue of creating domestic cozy spaces for indie consultants?
 The jury is still out on that one.